 Sail into the serene waters of the Bay of Kotor and surrounds

 Rugged Adriatic Coast, ancient port cities and the sheltered waters of the Bay of Kotor make Montenegro a dreamy place for an eight-day sailing adventure.
 While neighbouring Croatia has long been a marine travel hotspot, Montenegro remains something of a hidden sailing gem.
-Spend several days exploring both the popular and the little-seen treasures of the Bay of Kotor and the Montenegro Coast, lounging in a striped beach chair among the beautiful people of Budvar one day, and slurping fish chorba at a tiny local restaurant in the village of Bigovo the next.
-This limited season sailing tour is the ideal way to explore this Balkan beauty.
+Spend several days exploring both the popular and the little-seen treasures of the Bay of Kotor and the Montenegro Coast.
+You’ll be lounging in a striped beach chair among the beautiful people of Budvar one day, and tucking into fish chorba at a tiny local restaurant in the village of Bigovo the next.
+This limited-season sailing tour is the ideal way to explore this Balkan beauty.

 Sail between towering cliffs and into the fjord-like Bay of Kotor, where ancient mountain hamlets are stuffed with World Heritage-listed villages and sublime beaches.

 Snorkel the clearest water in the Mediterranean and cool off with daily swim stops at secluded coves and bays, whenever it takes the group's fancy.

 Dine on some of the world’s freshest seafood.
 Grilled, fried and cooked to perfection in tiny waterfront restaurants where recipes have been perfected over generations.